Kids must be at least 3 years old to participate. Be sure to bundle your littles ones well! It can be cold up on the

 We're certain they do!
 These guys are innate pullers, they love their work, and they love to meet people.
 Come see for yourself how excited these dogs are to pull.

 Warm clothes!
-You will spend at least and hour and fifteen minutes outside so you’ll probably want snowpants, boots, gloves, and a hat.
+You will spend at least an hour and fifteen minutes outside, so you’ll probably want snowpants, boots, gloves, and a hat.
 We do have some extra warm gear that you may borrow (but we don’t have snow pants or many boots).

 Teams range anywhere from 8 to 14 dogs depending on snow conditions and on how much weight they’re pulling.

 The proper food, care, training, housing and vet costs for 44 dogs is not cheap, and of course these guys deserve the best!
 And they need all this year round.
 We take pride in our healthy happy dogs, but that comes with a price tag ;)

 We are a very small company and only take out two sleds at a time.
 Every tour is very personal and each sled has a professional guide with it for the safety of dogs and guests.
 We want you to get involved with the dogs and teach you about these special animals.

-We have a couple different sleds that we can take out depending on your group.
-Our basic sled only has space for guests to sit and a guide to drive.
-Our bigger sleds have an additional driving position so that someone can have a chance at driving.
+We have a couple different sleds that we take out depending on your group.
+Our basic sled only has space for two guests to sit and a guide to drive.
+Our bigger sleds have an additional driving position so that you can each have a turn at feeling what it's like to drive a sled (though your guide will be in control the whole time).
 We can stop and switch around who is driving out on the trail.

 When we are busy we won't be able to answer phone calls until the end of the day so please leave a voicemail!